 Cloudera Enterprise Architecture on Azure

-The nodes are provisioned with a CentOS 6.6 based Cloudera VM image.
+The nodes are provisioned with a CentOS 6.7 based Cloudera VM image.
 This image is configured for optimizing performance of Cloudera workload.
-Each worker node can have up to ten 1TB Premium Storage disks attached.
+Other than GS instances which only support Premium Storage, each worker node can have either Premium Storage or Standard Storage disks attached.
 Each master node has three 512GB Premium Storage disks.
-In addition, there is a 512GB Premium Storage disk attached for logs per node.
-Each node is in its own Azure Storage Account to maximum throughput.
+In addition, there is a 512GB disk attached for logs per node.
+Each node is in its own Azure Storage Account to maximize throughput.

 Refer to this whitepaper for more details on Cloudera architecture on Azure.